 - Interviews are a chance to hear directly from the candidate about their experience and skills in relation to the role they have applied to.
-It is also an opportunity to find out about your fit and interest in the firm. - It is a chance for you to ask questions and explore whether the firm is right for you, too. - Prepare to share specific examples of previous experience that directly represent transferrable skills to the role you are applying for - review the skills needed for the role prior to the interview. - Prepare questions for the interviewer in advance.
+It is also an opportunity to find out about your fit and interest in the firm. - In Consultancy the types of interviews are usually split into a 'fit' interview (your fit to the firm) and a 'case' interview (your aptitude to analyse a problem, usually about market entry or increasing profit, and suggest a strategy for progression) - It is also chance for you to ask questions and explore whether the firm is right for you, too. - Prepare to share specific examples of previous experience that directly represent transferrable skills to the role you are applying for review the skills needed for the role prior to the interview. - Prepare questions for the interviewer in advance.
 This will show genuine interest in the role and the culture of the firm. - Read and understand the firm's annual report.
 You won't be expected to know all the details, but you should have a general understanding of they performed in the last year.
 This is usually found on the firms' website, alongside other publications and insights to help your understanding of their clients and expertise. - Commercial awareness is important.
 Keep up with the news this can be in relation to the firm, the sector or the industry(s) the role focuses on.
 This will help you speak from a place of knowledge and confidence.